clokep/relapse/docs/usage/configuration/config_documentation.md

 These settings enable and configure opentracing, which implements distributed tracing.
-This allows you to observe the causal chains of events across servers including requests, key lookups etc., across any server running synapse or any other services which support opentracing (specifically those implemented with Jaeger).
+This allows you to observe the causal chains of events across servers including requests, key lookups etc., across any server running relapse or any other services which support opentracing (specifically those implemented with Jaeger).

 Sub-options include: